matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Tap tabbar icons to reset view
 - Replace generic native calls with combine-subscriptions
 - RealmDB Caching
-- Major Houses Display
-- House of the Day View
+- Welcome Tab with House of the Day View
 - Actor Images through IMDB
 - More Unit-Tests
 - Monkey-Tests